Is there a recipe that determines how happy we will be?

 Most people believe that circumstances, such as our life events or our wealth and health, is the single greatest factor influencing our happiness.
 But as it turns out from the theory of Adaptation to Pleasure and other positive psychology theories, external circumstances contribute only around 10% to our overall happiness.
 On the other hand, the way we handle these circumstances influences our life by 40%, that’s 4 times more!

-So life deals certain cards for us, but it is up to us how we play the game.
+So life deals the card deck for us, but then it is up to us to play the game well.

 Looking at it at another angle, we see that genes and circumstances account for a 60%, while our own actions account for the rest 40%.
 So, we have a 60% which is not under our control and a whopping 40% which is under our influence.
 Our thoughts, behaviors and actions control this 40%!